Information Security Management

 Information Security Management Framework

-We have also established an “Information Security Execution Team” to disseminate information security concepts throughout the Group, as well as regular drills and information classification systems for incident management.
+We have also established an “Information Security Execution Team” to disseminate information security concepts throughout the Group, and to implement regular drills and information classification systems for incident management.
 We conduct annual drills for ransomware scenarios to strengthen employee understanding of incident responses and to speed decision-making and notification procedures during incidents.

 Information Protection Processes and Verifications

 To ensure information security, achieve the quality expected by our customers, and protect customer privacy, the Group adhered to ISO 27001 requirements in formulating corporate information protection and management processes.
-Ennostar obtained ISO 27001 Information Security System verification in 2022 and established information security procedures which comply with international standards.
-Our subsidiary EPISTAR obtained ISO 27001 Information Security System verification in 2010 and our subsidiaries Lextar and Unikorn plan to obtain verification in 2023.
-We hope that these international verifications can reduce corporate information security threats, establish the highest standards for protection of confidential information, and constitute the most rigorous information security system to protect customer intellectual property rights, process parameters, and other confidential information.
+In 2023, the Ennostar Group obtained ISO 27001 Information Security System verification for all factories in Taiwan and established information security procedures which comply with international standards.
+We hope that these international verifications can reduce corporate information security threats, establish the highest standards for protection of confidential information, and protect customer intellectual property rights, process parameters, and other confidential information.

 To reduce possibilities and impacts of risk incidents, the Group actively implements management systems and risk response measures.
-We not only incorporate third-party information security risk assessments, but also conduct routine inventories of information assets, account checks, and internal audits each year, and convene information security management and review meetings attended by our president and managers from relevant units.
-EPISTAR and Lextar also conduct business continuity drills once every year.
+We not only incorporate third-party information security risk assessments, but also conduct routine inventories of information assets, account checks, and internal audits each year, as well as convene information security management and review meetings attended by our president and managers from relevant units.
+Ennostar and all subsidiaries in Taiwan also conduct business continuity drills once every year.
 At present, all Group subsidiaries have received A ratings on third-party risk assessments, exceeding average industry ratings.

 Information Security Verification Framework